barrie-cork/thesis-swarm/project_docs/architecture/architecture.md

 4. **Service Orchestration**: The service orchestrates the use case, calling domain entities and interfaces
 5. **Data Access**: The repositories access the database via Prisma ORM
 6. **Response Flow**: The response flows back through the layers to the UI

+This flow applies to all interactions, including navigation to and actions within new workflow pages such as the `Search Execution Status Page` and the `Session Hub Page`, where services provide the necessary data and handle operations initiated by user actions on these pages.

 ## Interface Contracts
 The application defines clear interface contracts between components: